 - Fly Functional Connectome is using optogenetics to probe the synaptic connections of the Drosophila nervous system with a goal of creating an atlas of neural connections.

 - TIC (Transcription Imaging Consortium) (2006 - 2017) developed new methods to study the assembly, dynamics and functional regulation of the transcription machinery in live cells at the resolution of a single molecule.

 - FlyTEM aimed to image and assemble the entire CNS of two fruit flies, one from a male and the other from a female, and provided software tools to extract skeletons of neuroanatomical structures in these datasets.
 Tracing and imaging remain an important part of the science at Janelia.

 - NeuroSeq (2012-2015) characterized the transcriptional state of defined neuron types of biological interest in both the fly and the mouse.
 The assays and techniques remain an important part of the science at Janelia and now reside in Quantitative Genomics.

 - Larval Olympiad (2012-2015) identified and assayed neuron classes in fruit fly larva that are involved in sensory processing, motor pattern generation, and sensory-motor transformations.

 - Fly Olympiad (2009-2012): Developed high-throughput quantitative behavioral assays and conducted a neurogenic screen of ~2,500 Generation 1 Gal4 driver lines.
-The assays and techniques remain an important part of the science at Janelia and now reside in our Project Team Technical Resources.
+The assays and techniques remain an important part of the science at Janelia and now reside in Project Technical Resources.